 The response to practical problems with delivery in employment relationships is a change in the hitherto criticized legislation on delivery of documents.
 The practical problems with delivery today arise especially for those documents that must be delivered to the employee’s own hands.

 According to the Amendment, documents should be delivered to employees primarily at the workplace and, if this is not possible, wherever the employee can be reached.
 Subsequently through a postal service provider, an electronic communications network or service, or a data box.
-For this purpose, the Amendment stipulates a new obligation for employees to notify their employer of any change to their delivery address in writing.
+If a delivery to the employee will be via a postal service provider, the employee will himself be the one obliged to report in writing the correct and up-to-date information for delivery and thus bear partial responsibility for the delivery.

 Already existing legislation works with fiction of delivery, which is designed so that in the event that the employee will not receive documentation through the postal service and subsequently not even at the postal service operator or the municipal office within 10 days, the document is considered delivered to the employee on the last day of this period.
 The Amendment only extends the collection time to 15 days.